wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-halogen-software-tutorial.md

 ### Creating an Azure AD test user
-The objective of this section is to create a test user in the Azure portal called Britta Simon.
+The objective of this section is to create a test user in the Azure Management Portal called Britta Simon.

 **To create a test user in Azure AD, perform the following steps:**